-On Wednesday the CO2 concentration in the atmosphere was measured at 415 parts per million (ppm).
+Last Wednesday, the concentration of CO2 in the atmosphere was measured at 415 parts per million (ppm).
 The highest level in human history, and grows every year.

-The Intergovernmental Panel on Climate Change (IPCC) says that even the commitment announced by the nations will not be enough to avoid dangerous levels of global warming.
-The world must remove the CO2 already present in the atmosphere, in a process often described as "negative emissions".
+The Intergovernmental Panel on Climate Change (IPCC) says that even the commitment announced by nations will not be enough to avoid dangerous levels of global warming.
+The world must remove the CO2 already in the atmosphere, in a process often described as “negative emissions.”

 How can CO2 be removed?

 CO2 removal can be done in two ways.
 The first is to improve carbon storage in natural ecosystems.
 For example by planting more forests.
-The second is the use of Direct Air Capture (DAC) technology to remove CO2 from the environment and store it underground or transform it into products.
+The second is the use of direct air capture (DAC) technology to remove CO2 from the environment and store it underground or turn it into products.

-An American research published last week in Nature suggested that global warming could be slowed down.
-How?
-With the emergency deployment of a fleet of "CO2 scrubbers" to remove CO2 with DAC technology.
+An American research published last week in Nature suggested that global warming could be slowed.
+As?
+With the emergency deployment of a fleet of “CO2 scrubbers” to remove CO2 with DAC technology.

-We need a "Covid model," though.
-A coordinated action, an economic support almost from times of war.
+A “Covid model” would be needed, however.
+A coordinated action, an almost wartime economic support.
 Is removing CO2 with direct air capture worth a political and economic effort of this magnitude?

 A few more details on DAC technology to remove CO2

 The Swiss company Climeworks operates 15 direct air capture machines across Europe.
-These include the world's first commercial DAC system.
-Each "scrubber" uses a sort of fan to suck the air into a "collector", in which a selective filter captures the CO2.
-When the filter is full, like a vacuum cleaner, the collector is closed and the CO2 is stored underground.
+Among these, the world's first commercial DAC system.
+Each "scrubber" uses a sort of fan to suck air into a "collector", in which a selective filter captures the CO2.
+When the filter is full, as happens with a vacuum cleaner, the collector is closed and the CO2 is stored underground.

 Advocates of this technology say they are confident that their projects are destined for large-scale investments and deployments in the coming years.
 Globally, the market value of DAC technology could reach $ 100 billion by 2030, according to some estimates.